kubernetes/enhancements/keps/sig-network/3705-cloud-node-ips/README.md

 ### Changes to `--node-ip`

-The most obvious required change is that we need to allow dual-stack `--node-ip` values in clusters using external cloud providers (but _not_ in clusters using legacy cloud providers).
+The most obvious required change is that we need to allow comma-separated dual-stack `--node-ip` values in clusters using external cloud providers (but _not_ in clusters using legacy cloud providers).

 Additionally, the fact that kubelet does not currently pass "`0.0.0.0`" and "`::`" to the cloud provider creates a compatibility